Textualize/rich/docs/source/style.rst

     [styles]
     info = dim cyan
     warning = magenta
-    danger bold red
+    danger = bold red

-You can read these files with the :method:`~rich.theme.Theme.read` method.
+You can read these files with the :meth:`~rich.theme.Theme.read` method.